georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Incarceration Records Public Information in Georgia?

 Yes, incarceration records are public information in Georgia.
-The state’s Open Records Act ensures that the general public can access information maintained by government agencies, including inmate records.
-However, some records may be confidential information and, therefore, unavailable for copying or inspection.
+The state's Open Records Act ensures that the general public can access information maintained by government agencies, including inmate records.
+However, some records may be confidential and, therefore, unavailable for copying or inspection.
 For example, the medical history of inmates is not available to the general public.

-• The name of the person involved in the record, unless said person is a juvenile
+• The name of the individual connected to the record, unless the subject is a juvenile.

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The location or presumed location of the record or individual can include a city, county, or state of residence or arrest.

 What Information is Contained in a Georgia Inmate Record?